LORENA BELL FULLER-LEONARD

 HAROLD FULLER

 Nana worked as a secretary at Hannaford in their South Portland offices, back when Hannaford was a distribution company and before they bought out the Shop N Save grocery store chain.
 She kept her married name all her life.
-She raised her three kids (Thomas, Honey & Charlotte-named after her lifetime best friend Charlotte Hall) on Presumpscot Street in Portland, then later moved to Neal Street when the kids were grown up.
+She raised her three kids (Thomas, Honey & Charlotte-named after her lifetime best friend Charlotte Hall) on Presumpscot Street in Portland, and in 1958 she started moving around quite a bit for the next few years: 89 Sherwood Street, 127 Grant Street, 51 Park Street, and then Neal Street in 1970.

 Charlotte Hall also introduced Nana to a gentleman named Clem Pratt, with whom Charlotte worked.
 My aunt Charlotte, for whom she was named, reminisces here: